This guide has been designed to answer all of your questions relating to GDPR and ScholarPack.

 How does ScholarPack ensure the safety of our data through the vetting of employees?

-Each ScholarPack employee is required to hold an enhanced DBS and comply to company regulations on data sharing and confidentiality.
-They are trained in strict compliance to ISO 27001 and receive monthly refresher training to ensure retention and active practice.
+Each ScholarPack employee is required to hold a DBS and comply to company regulations on data sharing and confidentiality.
+They are trained in strict compliance to ISO 27001 and receive refresher training to ensure retention and active practice.

 How is data transferred between 3rd Parties and ScholarPack using the API?